zenml-io/zenml/docs/book/stacks-and-components/component-guide/image-builders/kaniko.md

 #### Passing additional parameters to the Kaniko build

-you can pass additional parameters to the Kaniko build by setting the `executor_args` attribute of the image builder.
+You can pass additional parameters to the Kaniko build by setting the `executor_args` attribute of the image builder.

 ```shell
 zenml image-builder register <NAME> \